mahadeokhamgal/interview_questions/Mean_100.md

 20. What is the `Buffer` class in Node.js?
 21. How do you upload large sized file from Angular to NodeJS to MongoDB, give me design for this.

+22. What is Scope in JavaScript
+- In JavaScript, scope refers to the context in which variables and functions are accessible or defined.
+It determines the visibility and lifespan of variables, functions, and objects in your code.
+    1. Global Scope
+    2. Local Scope (Function Scope)
+    3. Block Scope
+    4. lexical scope

+23. What is NodeJS
+`Node.js is a runtime environment that allows you to run JavaScript code outside of a browser.
+It is built on Chrome's V8 JavaScript engine, which is also used by Google Chrome to execute JavaScript code.
+Node.js enables you to build server-side applications with JavaScript, making it possible to use the same language for both front-end and back-end development`
+    Key aspects.
+    1. Event-Driven and Asynchronous.
+    2. Single-Threaded
+    3. Package Management with npm
+    4. Uses JavaScript for Backend
+    5. Real-Time Applications
+    6. Cross-Platform

+24. What is REPL in NodeJS?
+`Read-Eval-Print Loop, In Node.js, the REPL is an interactive environment where you can write and execute JavaScript code in real time.
+It allows you to test out snippets of code, explore the Node.js API, or quickly check how certain expressions or functions work.`
+    Key features
+    1. Evaluate JavaScript code interactively
+    2. Access to Node.js Built-In Module
+    3. Multi-line Support
+    4. History and Auto-Completion
+    5. Exit the REPL

+25. Explain Xss attack in Web oage.
+26. Describe WeakSet and WeakMap in Javascript.
+27. Explain the Node.js Event Emitter.
+28. What is arguments keyword in Javascript ?
+29. what is cluster,fork, process spawn in NodeJS ?
+30. Why are NodeJS callbacks error first ?
+    `Node.js callbacks are error-first to make error handling more consistent and manageable in asynchronous programming.
+This pattern was introduced to avoid the common pitfalls of callbacks, especially when dealing with complex code that could potentially fail or throw errors at any point` why error-first callbacks are useful -
+    1. Consistency.
+    2. Error Propagation.
+    3. Avoiding Callbacks within Callbacks (Callback Hell).
+    4. Clear Intent.
+31. What is libuv in nodejs.
+    `libuv is a core library in Node.js that provides an event-driven, non-blocking I/O model.
+It is an abstraction layer that handles low-level operations such as networking, file system operations, and asynchronous I/O tasks in a cross-platform way.
+Essentially, libuv enables Node.js to perform high-performance asynchronous operations without blocking the main thread.`
+    Key features.
+    1. Event Loop.
+    2. Non-blocking I/O.
+    3. Cross-platform Support.
+    4. Thread Pool.
+    5. Timers and Signal Handling.
+32. Difference between null undefined undeclared.
+33. What is prototyping.
+    How Prototyping Works Internally:
+    When you access a property or method on an object, JavaScript looks through the prototype chain in this order:
+    Check if the property exists on the object itself.
+    If not, check the prototype object (i.e., Object.getPrototypeOf(object)).
+    If not found, check the prototype of the prototype, and so on.
+    This continues until it reaches null, which is the end of the prototype chain.

 ## Angular (20 Questions)

 1. What is Angular, and how does it differ from other JavaScript frameworks like React or Vue?